 The existing MLTrainingProcess IOC or MLTrainingReport should be enhanced to support the management of reinforcement training conflict.

-When training process detect the conflicts, it suspend the process and generate a conflict information.
+When training process detect the conflicts, it suspends the process and generate a conflict information.

 Option 1: extend MLTrainingProcess IOC with this conflict information.
-The producer write the conflict information and notify to the consumer
+The producer writes the conflict information and notify to the consumer

 Option 2: extend MLTrainingReport IOC with this conflict information.
-The producer write the conflict information into the training report and notify the report to the consumer
+The producer writes the conflict information into the training report and notify the report to the consumer

-The MnS consumer can get this attribute from multiple MLTrainingProcess MOIs or MLTrainingReport MOI then the cosumer can determine the conflict training processes.
-The MnS consumer can modify the existing cancelprocess or suspendprocess attribute to manage the training processes, so as to avoid training conflicts.
+The MnS consumer can get this attribute from multiple MLTrainingProcess MOIs or MLTrainingReport MOI then the consumer can determine the conflict training processes.
+The MnS consumer can modify the existing cancelProcess or suspendProcess attribute to manage the training processes, so as to avoid training conflicts.

 5.1.7.5 Evaluation

+5.1.7.5.1 Exploration in Reinforcement Learning

+The solution described in clause 5.1.7.4.1 proposes enhancements to several IoCs to facilitate the management of reinforecement learning:

+- adding support for RL in the MLTrainingFunction IOC, and

+- enhance the MLTrainingRequest IOC to enable the MnS consumer to indicate the preferred RL environment type, RL environment scope, RL configuration scope and RL performance requirements to the MnS producer.

+Therefore, the solution described in clause 5.1.7.4.1 is feasible to be developed further in the normative specifications.

+5.1.7.5.2 Training Conflict in Reinforcement Learning

-The solution described in clause 5.1.6.4 proposes the addition of a new attribute to the MLTrainingFunction IOC to indicate the supported RL training and new attributes to the MLTrainingRequest IOC to enable the MnS consumer to indicate the preferred RL environment type and RL environment scope.
-Therefore, the solution described in clause 5.1.6.4 is a feasible solution to be developed further in the normative specifications.
+The solution described in clause 5.1.7.4.1 proposes to enhance with the conflict information to the MLTrainingProcess or MLTrainingReport IOC to indicate to support the management of reinforcement training conflict.
+Conflicts are discovered during training and are therefore most appropriate to be resolved during training.
+Therefore, the option1 solution described in clause 5.1.7.4.1 is a feasible solution to be developed further in the normative specifications.

-5.1.8 Sustainable AI/ML
+5.1.8 Sustainable AI/ML for ML training